Skip To Main Content

 Rossomando made the head coaching jump to the NCAA Division I FCS level after spending six seasons at the University of New Haven where he built the program from the ground up.
 He spent his first season at UNH putting together a staff and recruiting players to take the field for the 2009 campaign.
 Over the course of the next five seasons, New Haven posted a 42-13 (.737) overall record, including a 33-8 (.805) conference mark.
 During his final four seasons on campus, Rossomando guided UNH to two eight-win seasons, a 10-win campaign and an 11-win season.
 The Chargers won two conference titles and advanced to the NCAA Division II playoffs in 2011 and 2012.

 In his final three seasons at New Haven (2011-13), the Chargers went 29-6 (.829) with a 20-2 (.909) record in Northeast-10 Conference games.
-The stretch included consecutive 8-0 conference records (2011 and 2012).
-New Haven peaked at No. 3 in the NCAA Division II national rankings in 2012.
+The stretch included consecutive 8-0 conference records (2011 and 2012) as New Haven peaked at No. 3 in the NCAA Division II national rankings (2012).

-Prior to taken over as the head coach at New Haven, Rossomando made coaching stops at Albany, Cortland State and Northeastern serving in varying roles from offensive line coach to offensive coordinator and associate head coach.
+Prior to taking over as the head coach at New Haven, Rossomando made coaching stops at Albany, Cortland State and Northeastern serving in varying roles from offensive line coach to offensive coordinator and associate head coach.
 His collegiate coaching career began in 1994 as an assistant at New Haven, where he was on staff for two NCAA playoff runs, including a 1997 NCAA Division II national championship game appearance.

 A four-time conference coach of the year selection, and the 2012 Liberty Mutual National Division II Coach of the Year, Rossomando has been part of seven conference championship teams as either a head coach or an assistant, as well as serving on staff for the 2002 ECAC Bowl Championship squad and the 1997 NCAA National runner-up team during his first stint at New Haven.